davidahmann/lumyn/docs/quickstart.md

 `lumyn decide request.json --pretty`

+> [!TIP]
+> Open a second terminal and run `lumyn monitor` to see a live "Matrix-style" feed of decisions as they happen!

 ## 4) Incident flow (show / explain / export / replay)

 Get the `decision_id` from the output above, then: